-In anticipation of this offering, our board of directors has adopted the 2017 Plan contingent upon the consummation of this offering.
-Our stockholders are expected to approve the 2017 Plan contingent upon the consummation of this offering.
-We believe that a new omnibus incentive plan is appropriate in connection with a public offering of our common stock not only to continue to enable us to grant awards to management to reward and incentivize their performance and retention, but also to have a long-term equity plan that is appropriate for us as a publicly held company.
+In connection with our IPO, our board of directors adopted and our stockholders approved the 2017 Plan.
+We believe that a new omnibus incentive plan was appropriate in connection with a public offering of our common stock not only to continue to enable us to grant awards to management to reward and incentivize their performance and retention, but also to have a long-term equity plan that is appropriate for us as a publicly held company.

 The material terms of the 2017 Plan are summarized below.
-The following summary is qualified in its entirety by reference to the complete text of the 2017 Plan, a copy of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.
+The following summary is qualified in its entirety by reference to the complete text of the 2017 Plan, a copy of which is filed as an exhibit to the registration statement of which this prospectus forms a part.